Wologman/Mental_Health/04_Anxiety Management.md

 - If I’m really get stuck on a hard task, it may be better to move to an easy one to get something completed.
 Almost counter to the previous points, except that I’ve already tried the hard one, rather than avoid it, now time to feel like making progress.
 Then have another go at the hard one!

 - Avoid social media, and newspapers during work time.
+Better still avoid them completely for periods to get a break.
 Try [xkcd](https://xkcd.com/) or Duo Lingo or similar if needing some distracting boost, just find something more positive.

 - Take a break after an hour, and get away from the screen during them.
 Use the super-productivity pomodoro timer if this helps.